navigation bar

 Illinois River, Oklahoma

-Watts to Tahlequah
+Watts to Carter's Landing

-56.8 Miles
+65.4 Miles

 General Description

 The Illinois River is a remote, natural, scenic flatwater river that is enjoyable by people of all ages and abilities.
 The river offers many liveries that provide canoe, raft, kayak and tube rentals, shuttles, campgrounds, RV parks, cabins or other improved acommodations and/or general stores conveniently located along Highway 10 (a high-speed River Road, if you will) outside Tahlequah.
-The river is navigable for about 57 miles from Twin Falls at the Watts, Oklahoma Public Access Area down to the Oklahoma Highway 62 crossing just northeast of Tahlequah.
-The majority of recreational paddlers who come to the Illinois paddle the sections between Chewey Bridge and Highway 62 with the highest concentration of liveries located for first 15 miles northeast on Oklahoma Highway 10, toward Ellerville.
+The river is navigable for about 65.4 miles from Twin Falls at the Watts, Oklahoma Public Access Area where US Highway 59 crosses the river down to Carter's Landing at the headwaters of Tenkiller Lake.
+Public access along this route is excellent thanks to the endeavors of the Oklahoma Scenic Rivers Commission and Oklahoma Department of Transportation.

 The Illinois River is a basically a free-flowing stream down to Tenkiller Lake below Tahlequah.
 Its waters are usually cool and clear, with excellent visibility and abundant fish life to be seen and/or caught, provided you possess a valid Oklahoma fishing license.
 The riverbanks offer many flat gravel bars for stopping to rest, eat, take photos or just kill a little time on a gorgeous river.
 The topography is awesome, topped off by seeing Elephant Rock come into view, then paddling very close to it.
 Elephant Rock is on the section known as the Sparrowhawk Loop, so named because the river and the road wind around Sparrowhawk Mountain.
 (NOTE: This is a GREAT place for canoeing trips.
 The distance between two public access areas with parking for the put-in and take-out is only about 2 miles, perhaps less.
 But, the trip distance is about 12.5 miles by river.
 If doing self-shuttles, then this trip is ideal because of the short shuttle after a day on the river.

 The Illinois also offers good fishing for small mouth bass, buffalo, catfish and other species.
 The river is especially well known for its small mouth bass fishery.
 The natural look of the river creates an excellent fishing environment for the occasional as well as the serious fisherman.
+Canoeing and fishing are great year round, and if you are prepared for cool to cold days and often very cold nights, then winter paddling offers a serenity that is not found in warm months when the river is inundated with people.

 Location